Russian attacks on Ukrainian cities kill at least a dozen people | CBC News

 In city of Uman, 2 cruise missiles slam into 9-storey residential building

-Russia fired more than 20 cruise missiles and two drones at Kyiv and other parts of Ukraine early Friday, killing at least 12 people and striking a residential building in central Ukraine, officials said.
+New air alerts sounded across much of eastern and southern Ukraine and some central regions Friday evening, with officials appealing to residents not to ignore the warnings.

+The wave of Russian missile attacks overnight was the first since early March.
+Russia had launched such attacks almost weekly for most of the winter, but they tapered off as spring arrived, with Western countries saying Moscow was running out of missiles.

 In the central city of Uman, around 215 kilometres south of Kyiv, firefighters battled a raging blaze at a residential apartment building that had been struck on an upper floor.
-At least 10 people were killed, including two children, and nine were taken to hospital, regional governor Ihor Taburets said.

-"All the glass flew out, everything flew out, even the chandelier fell.
-Everything was covered in glass," resident Olha Turina told The Associated Press at the scene.
-"Then there was an explosion.
-We barely found our things and ran out," she said.

-Turina, whose husband is fighting on the front lines, said one of her child's classmates was missing.
-"I don't know where they are, I don't know if they are alive," she said.
-"I don't know why we have to go through all this.
-We never bothered anyone."
+Officials said at least 21 civilians were killed there, including several children.

+Rescue workers clambered through a huge pile of smoldering rubble, carrying a body away on a stretcher.
+A man wearing a face mask sobbed as he watched, and a woman came to comfort him.

+"At first the windows were blown out, then came the explosion," a resident of the apartment building who gave her name only as Olga said as rescue workers dug through the debris.
+"Everything flew out."

 It was not clear what Russia was targeting in Friday's attacks though it has regularly struck civilian infrastructure, particularly energy facilities throughout the winter.